Softoft/open-ticket-ai/docs/vitepress_docs/docs_src/en/concepts/mvp-technical-overview.md

 ---
-description: A technical overview of the Automated Ticket Classification (ATC) MVP, detailing its architecture, use of Hugging Face models for queue and priority classification, and specific integration steps for the OTOBO ticket system.
+description: Discover the technical architecture of the Automated Ticket Classification (ATC) MVP, detailing its use of Hugging Face models for automatic queue and priority classification and the specific steps for integration with the OTOBO ticket system.
 title: Technical Overview (MVP)
 ---
 # Technical Overview (MVP)